Close-up of delicate white rose petals, softly layered with subtle shadows and light creating a gentle, serene texture.

 The Nazi Crackdown and Execution

-Within hours, Hans, Sophie, and Christoph Probst were arrested.
-Their interrogation was brutal, but they refused to betray their fellow members.
-On February 22, 1943, they were brought before the infamous Volksgerichtshof—the People’s Court—presided over by Roland Freisler, a man known for his show trials and unhinged rants.
+On February 22, 1943, they were brought before the infamous Volksgerichtshof—the People’s Court—presided over by Roland Freisler, notorious for his staged show trials and furious rants.
+The outcome was predetermined.

 Hans, Sophie, and Christoph were sentenced to death by guillotine.
 Just before her execution, Sophie reportedly said: